 - Identified best practice for the common activities based on client knowledge, customer and quality standards prescribed by the governing body, the IICL (The institute of International Containers Lessors)

 - Detailed work instructions with photographic cues were created which included the standard quality requirements and appropriate safety measures.

 - Simple and easy to use log sheets for information and data capture were designed for quality control purposes and a visual management system for shared tools, equipment and consumables was implemented to improve communication and organise the workshops.

 Freed up business owners time by 140 hours per month, equating to a £7000 per month saving.
 The business owner is using this time to gain more clients.

 Provided a consistent quality of workmanship to a defined standard, resulting in less rework, from 7% to less than 0.4%.

 Decreased the lead time for completion of repairs leading to improved relationship with biggest client.

-Provision of training pack for new staff to ensure compliance and quicker training times.
+Provision of training pack for new staff improved competency and resulted in quicker on-job training times.